stoeps13/connections-doc/source/admin/admin/r_admin_communities_config_props.md

     This property takes a Boolean value: true or false.

+    !!! note
-    **Note:** Disabling this filter introduces vulnerability to cross-site scripting \(XSS\) and other type of malicious attacks.
+    Disabling this filter introduces vulnerability to cross-site scripting \(XSS\) and other type of malicious attacks.
 For more information, see *Securing applications from malicious attack*.

 descriptionSummary.size
 :   This property determines the maximum number of characters in a community description to display in the My Organization Communities or My Communities view.
 It gets this information through the seedlist.

+    !!! note
-    **Note:** You must reindex the catalog to get the old content updated.
+    You must reindex the catalog to get the old content updated.
 For more information, see *Restoring the Communities catalog index*.

     This property takes an integer value.